-Board members are reminded that the requirement is to "assess against" rather than "have regard to" the Monitor Quality Governance framework.
+Board members are reminded that the requirement is to "assess against" the Monitor Quality Governance framework.
 If Monitor has evidence that a Board may not be meeting the quality of healthcare requirements, it will explore the basis of our declaration which will include consideration of the potential commissioning of an external review of our processes.
 Since last financial year, we no longer have to submit a quarterly declaration, but given its prominence as part of the annual Board certification process, we will on at least a quarterly basis, bring to Board an assessment of our status in accordance with Monitor's best practice framework.
 For now, the Director of Corporate Services/Company Secretary will report to Board on that basis.
-Monitor are relying on our annual declaration within the Annual Plan so do not require a quarterly declaration, however, a declaration was required on 31st October 2013 in accordance with our Discretionary Requirements and the outcome of our final external assurance report from Monitor scored the Trust at 4.
-Monitor was advised that our score is below 4 and Board continues to monitor a trajectory of improvement.
+Monitor are relying on our annual declaration within the Annual Plan so do not require a quarterly declaration.
+Monitor was last advised that our score is below 4 and Board continues to monitor a trajectory of improvement.